-Our Learning Assistance Coordinator (LAC) - Counsellor is Mrs. D. Jahrig.
-Ms. Jahrig allows students the opportunity to reach their full potential by helping teachers implement accomodations and modifications within their classroom.
+Our Learning Assistance Coordinator (LAC) is Mrs. Jennifer Carson.
+Mrs. Carson allows students the opportunity to reach their full potential by helping teachers implement accommodations and modifications within their classroom.
 A few examples are listed below:

 What is an Adapted Program? (i.e. accommodations)

 A program is considered adapted when a student is doing the same grade level as the rest of the class, and is following the same program of studies as the rest of the class, but does it a bit differently because they have their own learning style.

 - having extra time to write an exam